zenstackhq/zenstack-docs/blog/adapt-to-edge/index.md

 image: ./cover.png
 ---

-# Adapting ZenStack to the Edge: Our Struggle and Learnings
+# Adapting ZenStack to the Edge: Our Struggles and Learnings

 ![Cover Image](cover.png)

 Edge has been a buzzword for web development for a while, but the reality is the ecosystem support is still lagging, many tools and libraries are not ready for it yet.
 We've recently been working on adapting [ZenStack](https://zenstack.dev) to the edge runtime.
-As we're wrapping up the work, it's time to share our struggle and learnings with you.
+As we're wrapping up the work, it's time to share our struggles and learnings with you.

 <!--truncate-->